The ABCDEFG of Little Strings: -type Triality

 and the incidence matrix $I_{ab}=2 \, \delta_{ab} - C_{ab}$, one defines the $(q,t)$-deformed Cartan matrix, $C_{ab}(q,t)= \left(q^{r_a}t^{-1} +q^{-r_a}t\right) \, \delta_{ab}- [I_{ab}]_q$.
 The number $r_a$ is defined as before: $r_a\equiv r\,\langle\alpha_a, \alpha^\vee_a\rangle/2$, with $r$ the lacing number of $\fg$.

-If the Lie algebra $\fg$ is non-simply laced, its Cartan matrix $C_{ab}$ is not symmetric.
+If the Lie algebra $\fg$ is non simply-laced, its Cartan matrix $C_{ab}$ is not symmetric.
 Then, we first need to introduce the matrix $B_{ab}(q,t)$, which is the symmetrization of $C_{ab}(q,t)$.
 It is obtained as follows; the symmetrized Cartan matrix is then given by:

 Its $(q,t)$-deformation is simply: